Skip to content

 Traumatic

-The death penalty creates new victimes.
-Not only do death sentences fail to provide relied to the relatives of victims of the original crime, but they also extend the suffering and trauma to the families of those sentenced to death, as well as to the jurors, lawyers, judges, etc. involved in the case.
+The death penalty creates other victims.
+From arrest to execution, suffering and trauma extend to the families and loved ones of those sentenced to death, lawyers, judges, etc. involved in the case.

 An obstacle to the truth